-When confronted with an unfamiliar site what are some quick techniques to identify the site’s worldview, process, aims, and expertise?
+What are some quick techniques to identify an unfamiliar site’s worldview, process, aims, and expertise?

 Web Searching a Domain

-The simplest and quickest way to get a sense of where a site sits in the network ecosystem is to execute a web search on the site.
+The simplest and quickest way to get a sense of where a site sits in the network ecosystem is to Google search the site.
 Since we want to find out what other sites are saying about the site while excluding what the site says about itself, we use a special search syntax that excludes pages from the target site.

-For example, say we are looking the Baltimore Gazette:
+For example, say we are looking at an article in the Baltimore Gazette:

 Is this a reputable newspaper?

-The site is down right now, but when it was up, a search for ‘baltimoregazette.com’ would have returned many pages, but most would have been from the site itself.
+The site is down right now, but when it was up, a search for “baltimoregazette.com” would have returned many pages, mostly from the site itself.
 As noted earlier, if we don’t know whether to trust a site, it doesn’t make much sense to trust the story the site tells us about itself.

 So we use a search syntax that looks for all references to the site that are not on the site itself: